mahabal/db_project/README.md

 This project was meant to be run on Linux.
 (Arch Linux setup and installation will be provided here).

+Every .sql file will first drop the table, and then re-create it.

+The generated passwords for every user is: "password"

 **Prerequisites**

    - MariaDB (Installation and Setup)